- Information of early April 2014 suggests that attacks in Nairobi and Mombasa could occur in the near future.

 - On 4 March 2013, attacks by armed youths on police stations and clashes with police in the Mombasa area killed at least 15 people, including a number of police officers.

-Nairobi suburbs of Eastleigh, Kasarani, Kibera and Mathare: We advise you to reconsider your need to travel to the Nairobi suburbs of Kibera, Mathare, Kasarani and Eastleigh due to violent incidents and high crime levels.
+Nairobi suburbs of Eastleigh, Kasarani, Kibera and Mathare: Australians in Nairobi should continue to reconsider their need to travel to the Nairobi suburbs of Kibera, Mathare, Kasarani and Eastleigh due to the threat of extremist attack, violent incidents and high crime levels.
+Exercise extreme caution if travelling in these areas.

 There is an ongoing very high threat of kidnap for Westerners in parts of Kenya that are close to the border with Somalia.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.